Grounding exercises: 2 techniques for self-balance

 , Monday, 28 November 2022

 Vitamins and minerals are essential for many bodily functions and play an important role in our health.
-They aid in the regulation of hormones, bone health, healing, and the fight against infections.
+They aid in regulating hormones, bone health, healing, and the fight against infections.
 Except for vitamin D, which our bodies produce when exposed to sunlight, most vitamins are accessible through the food we consume.

 Walking barefoot in the woods

-Our bodies also require other beneficial elements from our surroundings in order to function properly.
-Our environment has a major impact on our wellbeing.
+Our bodies also require other beneficial elements from our surroundings to function correctly.
+Our environment has a significant impact on our well-being.

-In essence, just as the human body requires sunlight to generate vitamin D, it also requires ground or earth exposure to receive electrical nutrition in the form of charged particles or Vitamin G!
+In essence, just as the human body requires sunlight to generate vitamin D, it also involves ground or earth exposure to receive electrical nutrition in the form of charged particles or Vitamin G!

 Numerous studies have revealed that we are electrical beings.
 We evolved in relationship to the Earth.
-The human body, including the brain, heart, and muscles, is all electrical in nature.
+The human body, including the brain, heart, and muscles, is all electrical.

-When we walk barefoot on the earth or immerse ourselves in natural water, we accumulate electrons that help to neutralise free radicals that trigger inflammatory response and thus damage our body’s cells.
+Walking barefoot on the earth or immersing ourselves in natural water helps us accumulate electrons that help neutralise free radicals.
+Free radicals trigger inflammatory responses and thus damage our body’s cells.

-We benefit from grounding or earthing when we connect to the earth grid system.
+We benefit from grounding or earthing when we connect to the earth’s grid system.

-We live mostly insulated from the Earth in today’s modern world.
-During the colder, darker months of Fall and Winter, we retreat even further into our homes, offices, and cars, cutting ourselves off from the ground’s healing electrons.
+In today’s world, we live mostly insulated from the Earth.
+During the colder, darker months of Fall and Winter, we retreat further into our homes, offices, and cars, cutting ourselves off from the ground’s healing electrons.

 Grounding availability is reduced.
-This “disconnect” causes us to become deficient in electrons over time, which has a critical effect on all areas of our health.
+This “disconnect” causes us to become deficient in electrons over time, critically affecting all areas of our health.

-Today, we will look at how grounding exercises can help you recover from stressful situations without having a negative impact on your health.
+Today, we will examine how grounding exercises can help you recover from stressful situations without negatively impacting your health.

 Grounding exercises improve our ability to deal with stress.
-This is due to the fact that they connect us to our bodies and minds.
-They also allow us to remain grounded during difficult times.
+They connect us to our bodies and minds, allowing us to remain grounded during difficult times.

 Grounding exercises are an effective treatment for pain and anxiety disorders.
-They have been used for thousands of years and continue to be popular today.
+They have been used for thousands of years and are popular today.

-There are many different types of grounding exercises, but they all have the same goal: to ground the body and reduce the effects of chronic stress.
-You can effectively manage stress throughout your day by learning how to ground properly.
+There are many different types of grounding exercises, but they all aim to ground the body and reduce the effects of chronic stress.
+Learning to ground correctly can help you effectively manage stress throughout your day.

 What exactly is grounding?

-Grounding is defined as the act of connecting to the energy of the Earth and counteracting its negative effects on the nervous system.
+Grounding is connecting to the Earth’s energy and counteracting its adverse effects on the nervous system.

 Dr. Edmund Jacobson, considered the father of modern bioenergetics, was the first to study and document it.

-He described a series of simple exercises that anyone could do on a daily basis to help alleviate the symptoms of depression and anxiety.
+He described a series of simple exercises that anyone could do daily to help alleviate the symptoms of depression and anxiety.

-His method entails lying on the floor and touching the soles of his feet together, then moving upwards along the legs, torso, arms, neck, head, ears, eyes, nose, and finally connecting with the earth at the top of the head.
+His method involves lying on the floor and touching the soles of his feet together, then moving upwards along his legs, torso, arms, neck, head, ears, eyes, and nose and finally connecting with the earth at the top of his head.

 In his book “The Biology of Belief,” he compares these methods to tapping into the subconscious mind.